Peter Tiboris

 Mascagni: Zanetto (Greek Premiere)

-Opera arias and duets by Verdi, Ponchielli, Bellini, Cilea, Rossini, and Donizetti.
+Arias and duets by Verdi, Ponchielli, Bellini, Cilea, Rossini, and Donizetti

 "The gala revealed Tiboris to be a fine conductor.
-The overtures went with a swing, while he was a considerate colleaugue to his singers."
+The overtures went with a swing, while he was a considerate colleague to his singers."

 Cherubini: Médée